Paul Nuttall interview: UKIP will take Stoke from 'lobby-fodder' Labour

 Former Labour MP Tristam Hunt fended off UKIP to hold this once-safe Labour seat in 2015 but with a slim majority of just over 5,000 people.
 This, plus the fact that over 70% of people here voted Leave in the June referendum, has Nuttall licking his lips as he aims to win what his predecessor Nigel Farage never could: a seat in Parliament.

 “After the launch on Saturday we went out and we were literally mobbed on an estate by people coming out of their houses to shake our hands and say ‘thank god you’re here’.”
-Nuttall tells me.
+Nuttall tells me, taking a bite from his ham and mustard sandwich.

 “People were shouting ‘good on you!’ from their windows.